-- a. explain and evaluate corporate reporting and assurance issues in respect of social responsibility, sustainability and environmental matters for a range of stakeholders: - b. evaluate accounting policies choices and estimates, identifying issues of earnings manipulation and creative accounting; and - c. appraise corporate reporting policies, estimates and measurements for single entities and groups in the context of an audit.
+- explain and evaluate corporate reporting and assurance issues in respect of social responsibility, sustainability and environmental mattersclimate change issues for a range of stakeholders; - b. evaluate accounting policies choices and estimates, identifying issues of earnings manipulation and creative accounting; and - c. appraise corporate reporting policies, estimates and measurements for single entities and groups in the context of an audit.